Available in Classic and VPC

 - Creating and managing domains whose service type is Document: Document

-You can only create 1 domain whose service type is General per Region.
+You can create only one General domain per Region.

 To delete a domain: